z4kn4fein/kotlin-semver/README.md

 ```

 ### Sort
-As `Version` objects are comparable, a collection of them can be sorted easily like in the following example.
+As `Version` objects are comparable, you can get a sorted collection from them.
 ```kotlin
 val list: List<Version> = listOf(
     "1.0.1".toVersion(),